DylanMeeus/springboot_jwt_blog/_posts/2016-01-04-secure-your-react-and-redux-app-with-jwt-authentication.markdown

 ## Creating the Redux Store

 In Flux, many stores are used within the app, but with Redux, there is only **one**.
 A Redux store holds the application's state and lets us use the `dispatch` function to call our actions.
-In the case of React app, we can provide the single store to the top-level component.
+In the case of our React app, we can provide the single store to the top-level component.
 We need to wrap the top-level component with a `Provider` from `react-redux` so that everything below gets access to the store.

 ```jsx
 // index.js